MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/01-configure-auto-failover-groups.md

     dotnet new console -n AdventureWorksLTApp
     ```

-1. Navigate to the `AdventureWorksLTApp` folder that was created with the previous step, and open it in **VS Code**.
+1. Navigate to the `AdventureWorksLTApp` folder that was created with the previous step, and open it in **Visual Studio Code**.

 1. Create an `appsettings.json` file in the root of your project directory.
 This configuration file will store your database connection string.
 Be sure to replace the **Server** and **Password** values in the connection string with your actual details.